Skip to content ↓

 Reminders:

-Please check with your child if they are in need of any stationary in their school pencil case.
-They can buy new pencils (15p), handwriting pens (50p), biros (20p) and glue sticks (£1) from Mrs English or the stationary shop in the morning.
+Please check with your child if they are in need of any stationery in their school pencil case.
+They can buy new pencils (15p), handwriting pens (50p), biros (20p) and glue sticks (£1) from Mrs English or the stationery shop in the morning.

 Homework